3 Surprising Places to Find Your Ancestor’s Lost Maiden Name

 Be sure to take or ask for a photograph of all sides of the gravestone.
 You’d be surprised at what you find on the back of someone’s tombstone.

-Parting the weeds and being careful of fire ants, I discovered a Great-great-great grandmother on the back of her husband’s gravestone!
+Parting the weeds [and being very careful of the fire ants!], I discovered a Great-great-great grandmother on the back of her husband’s gravestone!

 How to Find More Overlooked Genealogy Resources for Women